Launch — Access limited to 250 Members to ensure personalized follow-up quality.

 • Strong

-More bifidobacteria in the colon, within the first week of intake: several controlled trials measure this increase, reproducibly, in healthy adults.
+More bifidobacteria in the colon, within the first week of intake: controlled trials in healthy adults measure this increase reproducibly, from 1.3 g to 15 g per day.

 • Moderate